anonymousupload/StreamSwitch/samza/docs/_blog/2018-07-19-stream_processing-meetup-summary.md

 ### [Concourse - Near real time notifications platform at Linkedin](https://youtu.be/Fszo6jThq0I)

 [Concourse](https://bit.ly/2zXNwUJ) is LinkedIn’s first near-real-time targeting and scoring platform for notifications.
-In this talk LinkedIn's Ajith Muralidharan & Vivek Nelamangala provided an in-depth overview of the design and various scaling optimizations.
+In this talk LinkedIn's Ajith Muralidharan & Vivek Nelamangala provided an in-depth overview of the design and various scale optimizations.
 Concourse has an ability to score millions of notifications per second, while supporting the use of feature-rich machine learning models based on terabytes of feature data.